 Team Grip Information

-It’s time for grips!
-If you’re receiving this email it’s time for your daughter to get her first set of grips or update her old pair!
-If your daughter already has grips, here’s how you can order her next pair!
-Attached below is a link where you’ll find a link to DGS’s (https://www.gymsupply.com/#a_aid=62f5927416356) webpage that is associated with FGA.
-From here, you can order all sorts of stuff, including, grips!
+Whether your daughter is ready for her first set of grips or is in need to update her old pair, it's time for grips!
+There are a lot of options out there, but here's our recommendations to help simplify the process.
+Please visit the DGS website via this link: (https://www.gymsupply.com/#a_aid=62f5927416356) webpage that is associated with FGA.
+From here, you can order all sorts of stuff, including UNEVEN BAR grips!
 Feel free to peruse the site to see if there’s anything else you may be interested in.

 Measuring for Grips: